-■ Degree Requirements
+Degree Requirements

 Each of the degrees must meet the minimum requirements of and be approved by the State University of New York (SUNY) and the New York State Education Department (NYSED).
+The college has added to these minima.
 College-prescribed portions of the degree requirements, are binding upon the Registrar, who must certify each candidate's eligibility for the Associate Degree.
-A course requirement in a particular degree may be waived with the approval of: (1) the chair of the department which offers the course; (2) the chair which sponsors the degree; and (3) the appropriate Associate Vice President.
+A course requirement in a particular degree may be waived with the approval of (1) the chair of the department which offers the course, (2) the chair which sponsors the degree, and (3) the appropriate Associate Vice President.